Vennverse/autojobr-main/RECRUITER_WORKFLOW_CONNECTIONS.md

 - ATS scoring from resumes

 🔄 **Partially Connected**:
-- Scorecard data is stored but not yet displayed back in Pipeline view
 - Interview completion status not reflected in Pipeline
 - Test results not automatically scored

+✅ **Recently Connected**:
+- Scorecard data NOW displayed in Pipeline "Team Feedback" tab (NEW!)
+- Shows ratings, comments, recommendations from team scorecards
+- Visual progress bars for each rating category
+- Links to submit new scorecard feedback

 💡 **Future Enhancements**:
 - Display scorecard average scores in Pipeline cards